About the National Sexual Assault Telephone Hotline

 How was the National Sexual Assault Hotline created?

 The National Sexual Assault Hotline was the nation’s first decentralized hotline, connecting those in need with help in their local communities.
 It’s made up of a network of independent sexual assault service providers, vetted by RAINN, who answer calls to a single, nationwide hotline number.
-Since it was first created in 1994, the National Sexual Assault Hotline (800.656.HOPE and online.rainn.org) has helped over 2 million people impacted by sexual violence.
+Since it was first created in 1994, the National Sexual Assault Hotline (800.656.HOPE and online.rainn.org) has helped over 2 million people affected by sexual violence.

 Before the telephone hotline was created, there was no central place where survivors could get help.
 Local sexual assault services providers were well equipped to handle support services, but the lack of a national hotline meant the issue did not receive as much attention as it should.
 In response, RAINN developed a unique national hotline system to combine all the advantages of a national organization with all the abilities and expertise of local programs.
 One nationwide hotline number makes it easier for survivors to be connected with the help they deserve.

-Anyone impacted by sexual assault, whether it happened to you or someone you care about, can find support on the National Sexual Assault Hotline.
+Anyone affected by sexual assault, whether it happened to you or someone you care about, can find support on the National Sexual Assault Hotline.
 You can also visit online.rainn.org to receive support via confidential online chat.